issusk0/Chat-/README.md

 HOW TO SETUP A SERVER:
-You will need to sepecify the next command: -S (your ipv4) -P (your port).
+You will need to sepecify the next command: -P (your port).
 Be sure those data are okay in your machine, otherwise it wont work correctly.
 And thats it, simple as that.

 HOW TO SEND MESSAGES: